Cray-HPE/docs-csm/operations/node_management/Swap_a_Compute_Blade_with_a_Different_System.md

     ncn-m001# TOKEN=access_token
     ```

     Use the value of `access_token` to make API requests.

+27. To prevent from Kea from automatically adding  MAC entries to the HSM ethernetInterfaces table, use the following commands.

+     Kea automatically adds entries to the HSM ethernetInterfaces table when DHCP lease is provided (about every 5 minutes).

+    1. Create an `eth_interfaces` file that contains the interface IDs for the `Node Maintenance Network`.

+       ```bash
+       ncn-m001# cat eth_interfaces
+       0040a6836339
+       0040a683633a
+       0040a68362e2
+       0040a68362e3
+       ```

+    2. Run  the following commands in succession to remove the interfaces from the HSM.
+       Deleting cray-dhcp-kea pod will prevent the interfaces from being re-created in the HSM.

+       ```bash
+       ncn-m001# kubectl delete -n services pod cray-dhcp-kea-6456f6bc5c-77sb4 ncn-m001# for ETH in $(cat eth_interfaces); do cray hsm inventory ethernetInterfaces delete $ETH --format json ; done
+       ```

-27. Add the MAC and IP addresses for `Node Maintenance Network` interfaces to the HSM.
+28. Add the MAC and IP addresses for `Node Maintenance Network` interfaces to the HSM.
+The ComponentID and IPAddress should be the values recorded from System B, and the MACAddress should be the value recorded from the blade in System A.

     ```bash
     `ComponentID: "x1005c3s0b0n0"`